 We have so many beautiful stories to share, we often don’t have enough pages in the magazine to squeeze them all in!
 We’re currently pulling together our Summer Edition, which will be on sale on December 2nd.
 We have women gathering and building community in a Wairarapa woolshed, a Pasifika wedding, an account of life in the Chatham Islands and recipes from a vegan delicatessen and bistro in Christchurch.
 We are always visiting places down back roads and having chats with women at their kitchen tables, or in their cowshed.
 It’s a privilege for us to share and celebrate the lives of so many amazing women and families in New Zealand.
-We also share some of these stories on our Instagram,@shepherdess.nz, and on our website, www.shepherdess.co.nz.
+We also share some of these stories on our Instagram,@shepherdess.nz.
 We also have a fortnightly email newsletter called The Rural Edit, which has recipes and little snippets of wisdom as well as some of our recent favourite finds – whether that be homewares or online reads.

 HAS COVID IMPACTED YOUR APPROACH TO THE MAGAZINE OR WHAT READERS WANT FROM THE MAGAZINE?